 The popularity of reclaimed wood has grown dramatically in the past few years.
 It has shown up in designer homes, high-end retail stores and restaurants throughout the US.
 Here in Minnesota, we are finding that homeowners like it for its warmth, subtle casualness and it sense of rustic outdoors.

 A misconception with getting your hands on reclaimed wood is that it is easy to just take it from an old barn or church.
-While this is one of the many ways it is obtained, there are some important processes and treatments to the wood that need to happen before it is installed in a home.
+While this is one of the many ways it is obtained, there are some important processes and treatments to the wood that needs to happen before it is installed in a home.

 We decided to visit our friends at Manomin Resawn Timbers in Hugo, Minnesota to see first-hand how this all works.
 Their showroom and processing facility is just north of the Twin Cities and is worth visiting if you are thinking about adding any reclaimed wood to your home or cabin.